bresilla/roscon2025_workshop/exercises/ex-1.md

 - `ZENOH_ROUTER_CONFIG_URI` for the router.
 - `ZENOH_SESSION_CONFIG_URI` for the ROS nodes.

-In both containers, your bash environment automatically sets those environment variables if the `/home/ubuntu/container_data/ROUTER_CONFIG.json5` and `/home/ubuntu/container_data/SESSION_CONFIG.json5` exist.
-Now that you created those files, source your `~/.bashrc` to refresh your open terminals.
+In both containers, the `~/workshop_env.bash` script automatically sets those environment variables if the `~/container_data/ROUTER_CONFIG.json5` and `~/container_data/SESSION_CONFIG.json5` files exist.
+Now that you created those files, source it to refresh your open terminals:
+`source ~/workshop_env.bash`

 ### Overriding the configuration files